| Feature | Baking Soda | Activated Carbon |

 Activated Carbon

 There is simply no contest.
 While baking soda is a cheap quick-fix for a fresh stain, activated carbon is a long-term air filtration system for your litter box.
+Ready to try it?
+Get a free Purrify trial (just pay $4.76 shipping).

 One gram of carbon has the surface area of a football field.